SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 ## Running Attacks

 Now that the security measures are in place, it is time for the "fun part".
-I am going to launch few simple attacks against my webserver to demonstrate it's abilities to stand against them.
+I am going to launch few simple attacks against my webserver to demonstrate its abilities to stand against them.

 ### Enumeration